MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/00 - Notes/03 - Known Timeline.md

 ### Timeline Recap

 #### Ancient Times (Approx. 5000 years ago)
+- **5750 B.C.
+(Before Cataclysm)**: - The Eldorans, a race of elves who worshipped the elements struck down their moon god, [[Lupara]]. **Lupara is dead**, which is why she has been silent for millennia.
+The Eldorans harvested Lupara's heart, a dense, magic infused crystal that regenerates even after Lupara's passing.
+- **5500 B.C.:** The Eldorans' master use of these blue crystals, called **Lunashards**, harvested from Lupara's heart.
+This lead to the Eldoran civilization expanding across the world.
+Their constructs and magic paved the way for thousands of years of prosperity.
 - **5000 B.C.
 (Before Cataclysm)**: The Eldoran civilization thrives, known for its advanced mastery of elemental magic and profound wisdom.
 - **500 B.C.**: Elder Thorne was borne.
 - **300 B.C.**: Vyrra is born into this era, becoming a revered mage and eventually a member of the Eldoran council.